AAsriyan/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+A: Server-side routing will request the data that is needed and no more.
+Server-side routing is better for search engine optimization.
+However, each time you send an HTTP request the entire page has to refresh.
+It can also take awhile for webpages to load if the user has slow internet speed.

+Client-side routing is when the route occurs in the JavaScript that is being loaded on that page.
+Since you aren’t sending that much data, the routes are a lot faster.
+The webpage feels smoother and gives a better user experience.
+However, the entire application needs to be loaded when you make the first request.
+That’s why initial load times are a lot longer.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+A: CRUD to HTTP methods:
+Create - POST
+Read - GET
+Update - PUT
+Delete - DELETE

 - [ ] Mention three tools we can use to make AJAX requests.

+A: Some tools we can use to make AJAX requests include using the Fetch API, using a third party library like Axios, and using Async/Await

 ## Project Set Up